California Governor, Lawmakers Agree How to Close Deficit

 In January, California was preparing for a multi-billion budget surplus as it enjoyed record low unemployment.
 But that changed in March, when Newsom issued a stay-at-home order to slow the spread of the coronavirus.
 The order forced many businesses to close and millions of people lost their jobs, sending state revenues plummeting.

 Details of the budget agreement were not available in writing on Monday, and Newsom declined to discuss specifics during a news conference.
-But components of the agreement were confirmed by Assembly Budget chair Phil Ting, a Democrat from San Francisco, plus multiple sources in the state legislature and the governor's office, all of whom asked for anonymity because they were not authorized to discuss the agreement publicly.
+But components of the agreement were confirmed by Assembly Budget chair Phil Ting, a Democrat from San Francisco, plus multiple people who work in the Legislature and the governor's office, all of whom spoke on condition of anonymity because they were not authorized to discuss the agreement publicly.

 "Now was not the right time to cut if we could avoid it," Ting said.
 “It's not a budget you can be pleased (with), but I think it was a budget that protects the right things."